 Similar to auto sales, housing starts drive activity in both the industrial and consumer economies.
-The volume of home-building materials that are moved via rail (down -6.4% on a 12-week moving average basis, down -5.5% on a 3-week moving average basis) suggests that a more bearish outlook for both the industrial and consumer economies is warranted.
-This is also consistent with housing starts (down -10.8% in February, down -8.4% in March, down -4.0% in May, and down -5.3% YTD).
+The volume of home-building materials that are moved via rail (down -4.0% YTD, -5.9% on a 9-week moving average (9WMA), and down -4.9% on a 3-week moving average (3WMA), also suggests that a more bearish outlook for both the industrial and consumer economies is warranted.
+This is also consistent with housing starts (down - 10.8% in February, down -8.4% in March, and down -3.7% YTD)